Where the Money Comes From

 For mesothelioma patients, the diagnosis requirement is straightforward.
 Pathology reports confirming the disease satisfy medical documentation needs.

 The exposure documentation is often more challenging.
-Trusts want to see:
+Trusts typically look for a combination of sources:

 The Filing Process